Suzuki Baleno (2015): First generation (WB1; 2015)

 It is built on a powertrain range of K-series petrol engines: a new three-cylinder 1.0-litre Boosterjet turbocharged direct injection engine, a four-cylinder 1.25-litre Dualjet dual injector engine, which is also available with mild hybrid SHVS (Smart Hybrid Vehicle by Suzuki) technology.
 There is also 1.2-litre conventional petrol and mild hybrid engines mainly offered for Indian market and a 1.4-litre engine equipped for most regions outside Europe and India.
 A 1.25-litre Fiat-sourced turbo-diesel engine is also available exclusively for Indian market.

 Facelift

 The facelifted Baleno was launched first in India on 28 January 2019.
-Suzuki redesigned the Baleno’s exterior with remodeled front bumper with new grille design and new 16-inch alloy wheels design with dual-tone colour.
+Suzuki redesigned the Baleno's exterior with remodeled front bumper with new grille design and new 16-inch alloy wheels design with dual-tone colour.
 The interior also upgraded with a dual-tone black-and-blue colour scheme.
 The interior noise and ride comfort are also improved.

-The facelifted model is not available in Europe, Japan and several other countries, after Suzuki decided to not continue selling Baleno in those markets in 2020 and focused on the more popular Swift.
+The facelifted model is not available in Europe, Japan and several other countries after Suzuki decided to not continue selling the Baleno in those markets in 2020 and focused on the more popular Swift.